Transcriptomics

 Targeting Liver Epsins Ameliorates Dyslipidemia in Atherosclerosis through Inhibition of Proprotein Convertase Subtilisin/Kexin Type 9-Mediated Low-density Lipoprotein Receptor Degradation

 ABSTRACT: Background: The low-density lipoprotein receptor (LDLR) in the liver plays a crucial role in clearing low-density lipoprotein cholesterol (LDL-C) from the bloodstream.
 This process takes place mainly in the liver.
 Under atherogenic conditions, Proprotein Convertase Subtilisin/Kexin Type 9 (PCSK9), secreted by the liver, binds to LDLR on hepatocytes, preventing its recycling and enhancing its lysosomal degradation.
 This process reduces LDL-C clearance, promoting hypercholesterolemia.
 Epsins, a family of ubiquitin-binding endocytic adaptors, are key regulators of atherogenesis in lesional cells, including endothelial cells and macrophages.
-Given epsins' canonical role in regulating endocytosis of cell surface receptors, we aimed to determine whether and how liver epsins contribute to PCSK9-mediated LDLR endocytosis and degradation, thereby impairing LDL-C clearance and accelerating atherosclerosis.
+Given epsins' canonical role in regulating endocytosis of cell-surface receptors, we aimed to determine whether and how liver epsins contribute to PCSK9-mediated LDLR endocytosis and degradation, thereby impairing LDL-C clearance and accelerating atherosclerosis.
 Methods: Liver-specific epsin knockout (Liver-DKO) atherosclerotic models were generated in ApoE-/- and PCSK9-AAV8-induced atheroprone mice fed on a Western diet.
 We utilized single-cell RNA sequencing, along with molecular, cellular, and biochemical analyses, to investigate the physiological role of liver epsins in PCSK9-mediated LDLR degradation.
 Additionally, we explored the therapeutic potential of nanoparticle-encapsulated siRNAs targeting epsins 1 and 2 in ApoE-/- mice with established atherosclerosis.
-Results: Western diet (WD)-induced atherosclerosis was significantly attenuated in ApoE-/-/Liver-DKO mice compared with ApoE-/- controls, as well as in PCSK9-AAV8-induced Liver-DKO mice compared with PCSK9-AAV8-induced wild-type (WT) mice accompanied by reductions in blood cholesterol and triglyceride levels.
+Results: Western diet (WD)-induced atherosclerosis was significantly attenuated in ApoE-/-/Liver-DKO mice compared with ApoE-/- controls, as well as in PCSK9-AAV8-induced Liver-DKO mice compared with PCSK9-AAV8-induced wild-type (WT) mice, accompanied by reductions in blood cholesterol and triglyceride levels.
 Mechanistically, single-cell RNA sequencing of hepatocytes and aortas isolated from atherosclerotic ApoE-/- and ApoE-/-/Liver-DKO mice revealed epsin-deficient Ldlrhi hepatocytes with diminished lipogenic potential.
-Notably, pathway analysis of hepatocytes showed increased LDL particle clearance and enhanced LDLR-cholesterol interactions under WD treatment in ApoE-/-/Liver-DKO mice compared with ApoE-/- controls, correlating with decreased plasma LDL-C levels.
+Notably, pathway analysis of hepatocytes revealed increased LDL particle clearance and enhanced LDLR-cholesterol interactions under WD treatment in ApoE-/-/Liver-DKO mice compared with ApoE-/- controls, which correlated with decreased plasma LDL-C levels.
 Furthermore, pathway analysis of the aortas showed attenuated inflammation and endothelial activation, coupled with reduced lipid uptake, and enhanced cholesterol efflux under WD treatment in ApoE-/-/Liver-DKO mice compared with ApoE-/- controls.
 Moreover, the absence of liver epsins led to an upregulation of LDLR protein expression in hepatocytes.
 We further demonstrated that epsins bind LDLR via the ubiquitin-interacting motif (UIM), enabling PCSK9-mediated LDLR degradation.
 Depleting epsins abolished this degradation, thereby preventing atheroma progression.
 Lastly, targeting liver epsins with nanoparticle-encapsulated epsins siRNAs effectively ameliorates dyslipidemia and inhibits atherosclerosis progression.
-These results are consistent with findings showing an increased epsin1 and epsin2 expression in atherosclerotic cardiovascular disease patients.
+These results are consistent with findings showing increased expression of epsin1 and epsin2 in patients with atherosclerotic cardiovascular disease.
 Conclusions: Liver epsins drive atherogenesis by promoting PCSK9-mediated LDLR degradation, thereby elevating circulating LDL-C levels and heightening lesional inflammation.
-As such, targeting epsins in the liver represents a promising therapeutic strategy to mitigate atherosclerosis by preserving LDLR and enhancing LDL-C clearance in the liver.
+As such, targeting epsins in the liver represents a promising therapeutic strategy to mitigate atherosclerosis by preserving LDLR and enhancing LDL-C clearance.

 ORGANISM(S): Mus musculus